openshift/enhancements/enhancements/network-observability.md

 User story 1 will be partially address as it provides the data for debugging.
 However, the first release will not analyze why something went wrong.

+### API Extensions

+The OVS will be configured to enable NetFlows by using Cluster Network Operator (networks.operator.openshift.io) to make this change.
+This will impact the performance of the OVS.

 ### Implementation Details/Notes/Constraints

 Here are the limitations and constraints.